Merced River: History

-The Yosemite Valley Railroad, originally established with the discovery of mineral deposits in Yosemite Valley and Merced Canyon, continued functioning through the early 20th century carrying tourists to Yosemite Valley along the Merced River.
-El Portal Road, constructed through Merced Canyon in 1926, put an end to passenger service on the railway, but operations continued until the mid-1940s, when major flooding occurred, destroying sections of the railroad.
+The Yosemite Valley Railroad, originally built to serve mineral deposits in Yosemite Valley and Merced Canyon, continued operating through the early 20th century carrying tourists to Yosemite along the Merced River.
+El Portal Road, constructed through Merced Canyon in 1926, ended passenger service on the railway, but freight operations continued until the mid-1940s, when major flooding destroyed sections of the line.

-In the early 20th century, when the upper Merced River basin lay mostly protected, the lower river was the subject of dam-building and irrigation diversions by the Merced Irrigation District.
-The District proposed the Exchequer Dam, completed in the mid-1920s and raised in the 1960s, as a water storage facility on the Merced River.
+In the early 20th century, while the upper Merced basin lay mostly protected, the lower river became the focus of dam-building and irrigation diversions by the Merced Irrigation District.
+The District built the Exchequer Dam, completed in the mid-1920s and raised in the 1960s, as a water storage facility on the Merced River.

-Irrigation with water from the Merced River continued to grow substantially until most of the arable land around the river, some 120000 acre, was under cultivation.
-By the late 1950s and early 1960s, irrigation in the San Joaquin Valley was to such an extent that many of the rivers ran dry in sections.
-Upriver of the Merced River confluence with the San Joaquin, the latter river was usually dry, only regaining flow where the Merced River enters.
-In the mid-20th century, the flow in the Merced River diminished to such a degree that very few salmon returned to spawn in the lower section of the Merced River.
-In 1991, a fish hatchery, the Merced River Hatchery, was built beside the Merced River just downstream of the Crocker-Huffman Diversion Dam, the lowermost Merced River dam.
-Fall chinook salmon travel up a fish ladder into the hatchery's pools, which are supplied with water diverted from the Merced River.
+Irrigation using water from the Merced River grew substantially until most of the arable land around the river – some 120000 acre – was under cultivation.
+By the late 1950s and early 1960s, irrigation in the San Joaquin Valley was so extensive that many rivers ran dry in sections.
+Upstream of the Merced's confluence with the San Joaquin, the latter river was usually dry, regaining flow only where the Merced entered.
+In the mid-20th century, diminished flow in the Merced River meant very few salmon returned to spawn in the lower section.
+In 1991, the Merced River Hatchery was built beside the river just downstream of the Crocker-Huffman Diversion Dam, the lowermost dam on the Merced.
+Fall chinook salmon travel up a fish ladder into the hatchery's pools, which are supplied with water diverted from the river.

-Yosemite Valley saw significant amounts of damage when the river flooded the valley in 1997.